High-power rocketry: Associations

 In South Africa, the controlling body for rocketry is the Rocketry Organization of South Africa or Rocketry SA.

 In the UK the British Model Flying Association or BMFA is the governing body with United Kingdom Rocketry Association or UKRA acting as the High Power Association for Motor flights classed as H and above.

 In Germany, Austria and Switzerland, the Interessengemeinschaft Modellraketen has an approved HPR certification program which is cross-recognized by NAR, CAR and UKRA.

 Certification

 Certification in the United States and Canada

 Unlike model rocketry, certification is required by the governing organizations in order for individuals to fly high-powered rockets.
 The certification system is standardized across the hobby and governing organizations.
 There are three levels of certification, each allowing the user to fly successively larger motors.
 In the US (TRA and NAR):

+High power motor level and classification: